CDRNet: Accurate Cup-to-Disc Ratio Measurement with Tight Bounding Box Supervision in Fundus Photography Using Deep Learning: Methods

 \subsection{Post-processing for CDR measurement}

-With both image segmentation prediction and bounding-box regression prediction, the CDR value is calculated as follows: first, for each class, the bounding-box regression prediction with highest image segmentation prediction is selected.
+With both image segmentation prediction and bounding-box regression prediction, the CDR value is calculated as follows: first, for each class, the bounding-box regression prediction corresponding to highest value in image segmentation prediction is selected.
 For simplicity, let the bounding-box regression prediction for OC and OD be $\v_{oc}$ and $\v_{od}$, respectively.
-The predicted location of OC $\b_{oc}=(xl_{oc},yt_{oc},xr_{oc},yb_{oc})$ is calculated using the inverse of equation \eqref{equ:regression_targets} by replacing $\t_{ic}$ with $\v_{oc}$.
-Similarly, the predicted location of OD $\b_{od}=(xl_{od},yt_{od},xr_{od},yb_{od})$ is obtained from $\v_{od}$.
+The predicted location of OC $\hat{\b}_{oc}=(\hat{xl}_{oc},\hat{yt}_{oc},\hat{xr}_{oc},\hat{yb}_{oc})$ is calculated using the inverse of equation \eqref{equ:regression_targets} by replacing $\t_{ic}$ with $\v_{oc}$.
+Similarly, the predicted location of OD $\hat{\b}_{od}=(\hat{xl}_{od},\hat{yt}_{od},\hat{xr}_{od},\hat{yb}_{od})$ is obtained from $\v_{od}$.
 Finally, CDR is calculated as follows: